EternalWraith/PalEdit/README.md

 python -m pip install pillow
 ```

-You will also need 'uesave.exe' for the Deserializer to work, [which is available here](https://github.com/trumank/uesave-rs/releases/download/v0.3.0/uesave-x86_64-pc-windows-msvc.zip)
+~~You will also need 'uesave.exe' for the Deserializer to work, [which is available here](https://github.com/trumank/uesave-rs/releases/download/v0.3.0/uesave-x86_64-pc-windows-msvc.zip).~~
+You no longer need uesave.

 # How To Use
 Use 'run.bat' (faster results) or open the PalEdit.py using your Python IDE.
 When in the app, simply load a _deserialized_ save file using the file menu.
-Wait patiently for it to load the JSON and gather the data.
+Wait patiently for it to load the `*.json` and gather the data.
 You can then replace the traits of your Pals with ones that you want.

 > [!CAUTION]